When the body is placed in the anatomical position, which of the ... | Channels for Pearson+

 Multiple Choice

-When the body is placed in the anatomical position, which of the following is true?
+When the body is placed in the anatomical position, which of the following is NOT true?

 A